hapax/hapax.github.io/assets/teaching.md

 Mathematics has its own world, a vast topography of features and landforms that must be traversed by manipulating symbols, but manipulating symbols is not itself the goal.

+I scraped by with passes, but I didn't understand or care about it.